opencog/atomspace/Design-Notes-C.md

-the connector descriptions, thus providing a symmetrized jigsaw piece that algos can work with: either the odometer aglo, or the ASP/DPLL algo, or Viterbi algos, or the current LG algo implemented in the LG code base, which does a fine job of "backward interence", matching the connectors/disjuncts to words in a sentence.
+the connector descriptions, thus providing a symmetrized jigsaw piece that algos can work with: either the odometer aglo, or the ASP/DPLL algo, or Viterbi algos, or the current LG algo implemented in the LG code base, which does a fine job of "backward inference", matching the connectors/disjuncts to words in a sentence.
 Any of these different algos can be implemented to work with jigsaw pieces.